John Luckhardt

-John Luckhardt is a former American football player and coach.
+John Luckhardt is an American former football player and coach.
 He was the head football coach at California University of Pennsylvania in California, Pennsylvania from 2002 to 2011.
 Luckhardt coached at Washington & Jefferson College from 1982 to 1998, where he compiled a record of 137–37–2 and posted a school record for wins.
 He was elected to the Washington & Jefferson College Athletics Hall of Fame in 2007.
 Luckhardt was inducted into the College Football Hall of Fame as a coach in 2022.

 Luckhardt attended Chartiers Valley High School.
 He then moved on to Purdue University and played for the Purdue Boilermakers, where he was a linebacker on the 1967 Rose Bowl team.